 Shop at Baker’s Hall for California olive oils, tapenades, locally-produced cheeses, specialty chocolates, and fun gourmet gifts.

 This 5,000 sq. ft. bakery produces approximately 3,000 loaves of fresh bread daily.
 Get an up-close “baker’s view” through Boudin’s 30-foot observation window as you walk along Jefferson Street.
 There’s also a glass-walled catwalk suspended directly above the Bakery.
-In addition to Boudin’s famous Sourdough Rounds and Loaves, the bakery also offers fun sourdough “creatures.”
+In addition to Boudin’s famous sourdough rounds and loaves, the bakery also offers fun sourdough “creatures.”
 Take home a sourdough teddy bear, alligator, lobster, crab or turtle.
 It makes a great gift.

 Bistro Boudin and Boudin Cafe

 Bistro Boudin is located on the second floor, above the Boudin Bakery.
 The warm and inviting state-of-the-art bistro features a full-service bar and a menu of seasonally fresh foods available in the San Francisco Bay Area.
 Enjoy fabulous waterfront views and al fresco dining overlooking the wharf.
 Dine al fresco at Boudin Cafe.
 It’s a fun, casual place to grab a quick bite for lunch or dinner.
 The area overlooks Fisherman’s Wharf, so there’s always a lot going on.
 It’s a great place for people-watching.
 The patio includes a large outdoor fireplace and heaters to keep you warm on chilly days and nights, and umbrella tables to keep you cool on hot sunny days.